 For two consecutive Tuesdays, Dubai was shook by earthquakes.
 First, a 6.3 magnitude quake in Iran Tuesday last week and today, a 7.8 magnitude tremor in the Pakistan and Iran border.
-Earthquakes on this side of the globe rarely happens so imagine the panic from locals and expats alike experiencing a rare occurrence in the emirate.
+Earthquakes on this side of the globe rarely happen so imagine the panic from locals and expats alike experiencing a rare occurrence in the emirate.

 I’ve seen some photographs online showing a mass of employees evacuating their offices.
 Honestly, I am one of them who ran out of the office during the tremor.
 While we know that this is absolutely wrong, knowing that it’s far more dangerous to be outside during an earthquake, we tend to do this kind of things out of panic.